 Reconstructions of full-glacial ice flow in the area include northeastward flow out of Nares Strait contributing to eastward flow of ice along the north Greenland coastal plain (Möller et al., 2010; Larsen et al., 2010; Funder et al., 2011).
 North of Kane Basin, strong convergent flow from the Innuitian and Greenland ice sheets, as evidenced by glacial striae and erratics, probably resulted in an ice stream in Nares Strait (England et al., 2006).
 This flow pattern is supported by recent mapping of glacial lineations including mega-scale glacial lineations (MSGL) in Kennedy and Robeson channels which indicate northward movement of fast-flowing grounded ice in the strait, most likely representing the late deglacial imprint of grounded ice activity (Jakobsson et al., 2018).
 A change in lineation orientation close to the mouth of Petermann Fjord was interpreted as a signature of ice exiting the fjord and merging with ice flow in Nares Strait causing a slight deflection in the flow pattern (Jakobsson et al., 2018).

-By combining terrestrial evidence with the submarine landform record, Jakobsson et al. (2018) suggested the following sequence of events for the deglaciation of northern Nares Strait and Petermann Fjord (Fig. 1b).
+By combining terrestrial evidence with the submarine landform record, Jakobsson et al. (2018) suggested the following sequence of events for the deglaciation of northern Nares Strait and Petermann Fjord (for location see Fig. 1b).
 All ages were inferred by correlating the mapped marine landforms to dated ice margins on land by England (1999).
 Since the ice margins on land were presented as uncalibrated 14C years BP (England, 1999), calibration to calendar years was made by Jakobsson et al. (2018) using the Marine13 radiocarbon age calibration curve (Reimer et al., 2013) and a ΔR = 268 ± 82 years.

-At 9.3 cal. ka BP (1σ range: 9440-9140 cal. a BP) the retreating ice margin was grounded between Kap Lupton and the Judge Daly Promontory along a prominent bathymetric shoaling (S4 on Fig. 2).
+At 9.3 cal. ka BP (1σ range: 9440-9140 cal. a BP) the retreating ice margin was grounded between Kap Lupton and the Judge Daly Promontory (Fig. 1b) along a prominent bathymetric shoaling (S4 on Fig. 2).
 At this time, there is evidence for abundant meltwater release and ice stagnation on the eastern side of Hall Basin.
 By 8.7 cal. ka BP (1σ range: 8835-8459 cal. a BP) the ice margin is thought to have retreated to the mouth of Petermann Fjord where it rested on the prominent fjord-mouth sill (Fig. 1b) and was probably fronted by an ice tongue.
 A significant sedimentary wedge – a grounding-zone wedge (GZW) – built up on the sill reinforced ice-margin stability at this location (cf. Alley et al., 2007; Dowdeswell and Fugelli, 2012).
 Sometime later, the ice margin lost its ice shelf and retreated down the backside of the sill as a tidewater glacier cliff due to catastrophic calving by a process termed marine ice cliff instability (Pollard et al., 2015).
 Based on terrestrial dates this is inferred to have occurred around 7.6 cal. ka BP (1σ range: 7740-7495 cal. a BP), after which the retreat of grounded ice through the remainder of the fjord was rapid.
-Recent sedimentological work suggests that the fjord was probably not covered by a floating ice tongue directly after this rapid retreat of the grounded Peterman Ice Stream (which became Petermann Glacier), for around 5000 years in the mid-Holocene (Reilly et al., In press).
+Recent sedimentological work suggests that the fjord was probably not covered by a floating ice tongue directly after this rapid retreat of the grounded Peterman Ice Stream (which became Petermann Glacier), for around 5000 years in the mid-Holocene (Reilly et al., 2019).
 The modern glaciologic setting, which includes a 40-km long floating tongue, did not develop until c.
-2.2 cal. ka BP (Reilly et al., In press).
+2.2 cal. ka BP (Reilly et al., 2019).

-3 Methods
+3 Data and methods

 3.1 Geophysical datasets